 “Verisona Law dealt with a complicated dispute with a former manufacturing supplier forced into administrative receivership.
 Their clear, calm advice never wavered: their tenacity and diligence provided our company with a successful result”.

-Managing Director of Textile Wholesaler
+MD of Textile Wholesaler

 "Having recently used Verisona Law to help recover a commercial debt due to us, I would highly recommend them.
 Jeremy was very professional and helpful, giving information throughout the case, and he was also very calm which really helped us."